 Example: cloning AND animals AND ethics

-- connect two or more similar concepts (synonyms)
+- connect two or more alternative terms of one concept

-- broaden your results, telling the database that ANY of your search terms can be present in the resulting records
+- tell the database that ANY of your search terms can be present in the resulting records

 Example: rabbits OR hares

 Use NOT in a search query to: